It has hipster grains in it so it must be healthy.

 Who doesn't love pancakes?
 (Real maple syrup only, tho.)
 I've tweaked this recipe until I have it juuuuuust the way I like it.

 Some people have Chex Mix.
 But our family?
-We have party mix.
-There's butter involved.
+We have party mix, and it's a staple at Bauer family Christmas.
+And of course, there's butter involved.

 These are another family classic cookie, from my Great Aunt Pat.
 Despite claiming to be "never-fail," I've still managed to mess them up at least once, since I had a version of the recipe with a list of ingredients and no instructions.